Syriiin/difficalcy/docs/docs/getting-started.md

 difficalcy is designed to be simple to get up and running, so there are no _required_ configurations.

-By default, the beatmap cache will be lost when the container is restarted, and there will be no caching for calculations.
+By default, the beatmap cache will be on an anonymous volume, and there will be no caching for calculations.

 ### Environment Variables